-You have done this foster thing before, and while yes, you do have a reputation for falling head over heels for your fosters (taking about a thousand pictures of your first foster Piper, for example), and certainly you did “foster fail” on the blonde chi mix that you have (she got returned after being adopted!
+You have done this foster thing before, and while yes, you do have a reputation for falling head over heels for your fosters (taking about a thousand pictures- you have 1,500 of your first foster Piper), and certainly you did “foster fail” on the blonde chi mix that you have (she got returned after being adopted.
 You did technically “let her go”), and your senior- well you couldn’t put her through more loss.
 You have ushered many fosters into adoptive homes.
 You think that since you aren’t new at this, “green” per say, those difficulties of letting go wont apply to you.
 You will love her, and squeeze her and call her George, er, I mean TurtleDove.
 Actually, you asked about her name, you love finding names that fit just perfectly and have a penchant for P names and selecting middle names too.
 But, understandably, the rescue wanted to keep her unique name and her familiar and present to those who have already supported her thus far.
 Later on, you realize just how perfect TurtleDove’s name is.

 TurtleDove has been cruely overbred and neglected.
-You hear comments about how she’s the most overbred dog they have seen.
+You hear vet comments about how she’s the most overbred dog they have seen.
 Her back is sway from all the weight she carried in pregnancies and her hips are arthritic.
 Her nipples hang low with excess skin as well.
-You cannot wait to have her spayed and explain to her the whole way there how her life will never be as it was.
+You cannot wait to have her spayed, and, explain to her the whole way there how her life will never be as it was before.
 She will not be used as a money maker.
 Next, a few more surgeries are needed.
 Her eyelids roll in, creating scar tissue from constant contact with her eyelashes, a painful medical issue often seen in her breed.
 You wonder, how is she not irritable?
 The vet corrects this and you feel relief for her relief.

 You take TurtleDove to events.
-She even gets to see the old pit bull named Jenkins who used to be her “cell mate neighbor”, the pittie in the cage next to her.
+She even gets to see the old pit bull named Jenkins who used to be her “cell mate neighbor”, the pittie in the cage next to her at the shelter.
 They greet each other with glee, it is one of those moments you feel so lucky to witness.
 TD is wonderful with all she meets, men, women, elderly, and children.
 Applications roll in for her, after all she’s #beautiful.